termisoc/mailman-theme/README.md

 It also doesn't intend to be responsive, or rely on complex CSS.
 Everything required is contained within each file, so there was a desire to keep it simple.
 But, it is on a fluid grid.

+You'll also find (especially in the user options) that not all of the possible options are implemented.
+Only what was needed is working.

 ## Contributing

 Clone it.
 Make your changes.
 Send a pull request.
 Don't change version numbers or add tags.